YoshiyukiKono/cma-study/README.md

-# Chartered Member of saAJ
+# Certiﬁed Member Analyst of the Securities Analysts Association of Japan